-- In Avatar The Last Airbender, Toph lampshades the fact she never got to go on a journey with Zuko, unlike everyone else.
+- In Avatar: The Last Airbender, Toph lampshades the fact she never got to go on a 'life changing field trip' with Zuko, unlike everyone else.

 - In South Park, the relationship between Cartman and Stan and between Kyle and Kenny is never really developed as compared to relationships between Cartman and Kyle or Kyle and Stan.
 Honestly, though, Kenny doesn't have too many plots tying him too closely with any of the other boys in the group.

 - Played With: Cartman and Kenny generally don't interact much, but in one surprisingly poignant episode, Cartman admits that since Stan and Kyle were best friends, he always considered Kenny his best friend.
-Another episode reveals that they had declared themselves "Best Friends Forever" years before, though more realistically, Kenny claims that he did this out of pity because Cartman alienates everyone else.
+Another episode reveals that they had declared themselves "Best Friends Forever" years before, although Kenny claims that he did this out of pity because Cartman alienates everyone else.

 - While there have at least been a few exceptions between the four boys, Kenny and Butters barely interact at all.
 This amusingly came into play in the episode "Going Native", where it is revealed Kenny is actually Butters' favorite friend and the two finally share an entire plot together.

-- Regarding a case affecting Spotlight-Stealing Squad, Sonic rarely interacted with Bunnie in Sonic Satam, while Sally replaced Rotor as his confidant and foil, making them more this.
+- Sonic SatAM has a case affecting the Spotlight-Stealing Squad in that Sonic rarely interacted with Bunnie, while Sally replaced Rotor as his confidant and foil, making them more this.
 As such the two ended up Demoted to Extra in Season Two.
 This is also evident in the Archie comic series, albeit to a lesser degree.

 - Most of the "Steam Team" in Thomas the Tank Engine have had an episode together within the long run.
 Edward and Emily have had very little interaction however.
 Edward also rarely interacts with Toby, likely due to similarities in character (and even being Flanderized in a similar manner).